Quick Facts About Educational Leadership in North Carolina

 - Appalachian State University (CAEP-accredited)

-- University of North Carolina at Greensboro (CAEP-accredited)
+- UNC Greensboro (CAEP-accredited)

 - Wingate University